stardust1405/dbmx/README.md

 # README

-## About
+## DBMX

-DBMX is a modern and productivity focused database management tool.
+A modern and productivity focused database management tool.
 It is under active development and is NOT ready for production use.

 ## Early Preview
 #### Sidebar and Tabs